 Student Online Learning Resources

-During the period of online learning necessitated by the COVID 19 Coronavirus, the following resources will assist students with access and appropriate usage of online resources to optimise learning:
+During periods of online learning the following resources will assist students with access and appropriate usage of online resources to optimise learning:

 Zoom Virtual Backgrounds